Ernest Bullock: Career as organist

 In 1919, Bullock married Margery Newborn, daughter of a Lincolnshire solicitor.
 They had two sons and a daughter.

 In 1928, Nicholson, who had moved from Manchester to be organist and master of the choristers at Westminster Abbey, retired.
 The post was offered to Bairstow, who was by then master of the music at York Minster; he preferred to stay in Yorkshire, his native county, and, probably on his recommendation, Bullock was appointed to the Abbey.

 Armstrong writes that at the abbey, Bullock showed the same reforming energy as he had at Exeter.
 He reorganised the daily choral offices and led the musical side of many state occasions.
 Among the latter was the coronation of George VI on 12 May 1937, for which Bullock composed fanfares and acted as joint musical director, together with Sir Adrian Boult.
 The music-making on that occasion was described in the Dictionary of Composers for the Church in Great Britain and Ireland as the finest music ever heard in the abbey.

-In May 1940, enemy bombing during the Second World War, destroyed much of the Little Cloister of the abbey, where senior officials of the abbey had their houses.
+In May 1940, enemy bombing during World War II destroyed much of the Little Cloister of the abbey, where senior officials of the abbey had their houses.
 Bullock's was among them; all his property and papers were destroyed along with the building.
 The abbey itself was hit, though less seriously, and it was decided that its musical establishment had to be dispersed.